dpuri-wm/Agent-Based-Modelling/FinalProject.md

+### Gravity models

 From the Garcia et. al paper, we learned the importance and benefits of utilizing gravity models when analyzing human migration.
 To begin project 3, we began by creating a gravity model for London - following a guide by Dr Ds.
 Essentially, we did this by calculating a distance matrix between boroughs in London, and using transport data for migration flow estimates.
 Utilizing the gravity model allowed us to look at flow estimates, and original flows.

 ### Origin-Destination (OD) Matrix

 ![Screen Shot 2020-11-19 at 1 59 22 PM](https://user-images.githubusercontent.com/60228374/99711229-88cffa80-2a6f-11eb-8871-fc9f86775c19.png)

 This is a snippet to reveal what my OD matrix looked like.
+I had 11 rows and 11 columns, as I had 11 administrative subdivisions within Afar.
+Each number is representative of one of these administrative subdivisions.
 I downloaded data on internal migration flows in ethiopia, from the worldpop.data website.
 Next, I found the origin flows sum and destination flows sum for each adminsitrative 1 district in Ethiopia.
 Using these sums, I was able to create the OD matrix to have a better visualization of people migrarting between the districts.
-The N/A is inter-migration within districts, which wasn't calculated.
+The N/A is inter-migration within districts, which was removed (migration that began in the district and ended within the same district).

 ### Animated Migration